MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_3/README.md

 ---

 1- The following PDB structures can be used to reproduce figure 3:
-  - For Factor Xa - substrate peptide R271 complex:
+  - For Factor Xa - substrate peptide R271 complex: FXa-substrate_1.pdb
-  - For Factor Xa - substrate peptide R320 complex:
+  - For Factor Xa - substrate peptide R320 complex: FXa-substrate_2.pdb

-The rest of the procedure can be applied for both complexes.
+The rest of the procedure should be applied for each complex.

 3- Initial preparation step:

-<p> pdb4amber *unrelaxed* > complex_amber.pdb --nohyd </p>
+<p> pdb4amber FXa-substrate* > complex_amber.pdb --nohyd </p>

 sed -i "s/ HIS / HIE /g" complex_amber.pdb

 sed -i "s/CYS A   7/CYX A   7/g" complex_amber.pdb